hapidjus/laravel-impersonate-ui/README.md

 	'global_include' => false,

 	/**
-	* The URI to redirect after taking an impersonation.
+	* The URI/Route to redirect after taking an impersonation.
 	*
 	* Use 'back' to redirect to the previous page
 	*